Michelle Stanistreet: NUJ positions

 Stanistreet also served as the national representative for newspapers and agencies on the NUJ's ruling National Executive Committee (NEC).
 In 2006, she was elected vice-president of the NUJ and in 2007–08 served as the union's president.
 She was the first woman deputy general secretary, elected in 2008, and became the first woman in the NUJ's history to be elected as general secretary in April 2011.
+She announced her decision to step down in July 2024, and Laura Davison was elected as her successor.

 Politics

 In February 2013, in line with the NUJ, Stanistreet was among those who gave their support to the People's Assembly in a letter published by The Guardian newspaper.